neumino/thinky/documentation/api/query.md

 - The commands `update` and `replace` will have their first argument partially validated, if the first argument is an object.
-The validation will be performed with `enforce_missing: false`.
+The validation will be performed with all fields set as optional.
 Once the queries has been executed, thinky will validate the returned values, and if an error occur during validation, the changes will be reverted (so another query will be issued).